Luc Montagnier, Nobel-winning virologist who co-discovered HIV, dies at 89

 The controversy led to a lawsuit over the HIV blood test, a crucial diagnostic tool that would help slow the virus’s spread — and would earn millions of dollars in royalties for whichever lab held the patent.

-Although Pasteur filed for a U.S. patent on the day of the Cold Spring Harbor conference in 1983, the patent was awarded to Gallo’s team, which filed more than a year later, in May 1985.
-That December, the Pasteur Institute sued the U.S. government, alleging that the Gallo test had been made using the French virus.
+Pasteur applied for a U.S. patent in December 1983, a few months before Gallo’s team filed an application of their own.
+After the patent was awarded to the American researchers in May 1985, the Pasteur Institute sued the U.S. government, alleging that the Gallo test had been made using the French virus.

 In news reports, Gallo was frequently cast as the villain to the dignified Dr. Montagnier.
 But neither side was above politicking, journalist David Remnick noted in a Washington Post report: Dr. Montagnier, he wrote, “publicly affected a Gallic hauteur even while he was filing lawsuits and playing scientific politics with all the skill of a Chicago alderman.”

 The dispute seemed to have come to an end in 1987, after Reagan and Chirac announced an agreement in which royalties from the blood test were split between France and the United States, and the two scientists agreed to describe themselves as “co-discoverers” of HIV.
-(The name of the microbe, coined by an international committee the previous year, was itself a compromise, designed to replace the competing names LAV and HTLV-3.)
+(The virus’s name, coined by an international committee the previous year, was itself a compromise, designed to replace the competing names LAV and HTLV-3.)

 Dr. Montagnier and Gallo publicly reconciled, and journalists and scientists speculated that a Nobel Prize was imminent.
 Along with Myron “Max” Essex, one of the first researchers to suggest that AIDS might be caused by a retrovirus, the two scientists shared a 1986 Lasker Award for clinical medical research.

-Note: Correction: A previous version of this article incorrectly said when and where patent applications were filed for an HIV blood test.
-Luc Montagnier’s team originally applied for a patent in Britain, not the United States, before filing for a U.S. patent in December 1983.
-Robert C. Gallo’s team applied for a U.S. patent several months after that, not more than a year later.
-The article has been corrected.